13 MOST Common Website Mistakes

 Mistake #4) Unbelievable headline

 Most visitors look at a headline and decide to read on or leave.
 So, make it believable.
-Nobody will believe hyperbole that isn’t
+Nobody will believe hyperbole that isn’t supported by proof.

 – Keep your headline clear and to the point.